 - Counseled and supported Food Contact Notifications (FCNs) for new food contact substances

 - Assisted clients in securing no objection letters for plastic recycling processes

-- Performed legal analysis of legislation and policy to assist multinational companies in assessing compliance with food-contact laws and regulations in the European Union, China, and Japan
+- Performed legal analysis of legislation and policy to assist multinational companies in assessing compliance with food contact laws and regulations in the EU, China, and Japan

 - Asian Pacific American Bar Association of the Greater Washington, DC Area (APABA-DC)